simokitkat/Innowise-Lab-Internship-Level-0-Simple-calculator/README.md

 3- The `build` folder:

 Here you'll find the two files that you need to check the project. index.html and a dinamically named JavaScript file.

+## App description

+In this project, I created a basic calculator using html, css, and javascript.

+The calculator handles 2 operands only.
+In case of willing to use more operands, the result can be used as one of the operands.

+The calculator can do basic operations like addition, subtraction, multiplication, and division.
+It also supports the percent and plus/minus operators.

+The calculator also includes a theme switcher that allows the user to switch between light and dark mode.